dipendughosh/programs/mtech_2023/sem-3/ssiot/ass-2/CS6650WEB_HW2_CS23M509/README.md

 ## How to Run the Code?

 ### Part-A
+  - Simply unzipping and running the notebook from as is should run with the existing logs provided.
+  - To run with other logs either the logs needs to be placed at the locations mentioned in the `Pre-Processing` section or modifying the `log_file_paths` variable in the `Pre-Processing` section.

 1. **Log File Pre-processing**
    - In the notebook, locate the "Pre-processing" section.
    - The variable `log_file_paths` contains the paths to GNSS log files for the three scenarios.
 Update these paths if required.